sathviktn/Traffic-Sign-Recognition/README.md

 Testing the model using the test dataset and finding accuracy score using scikit learn. predict_classes uses trained model for predicting the images of the test dataset.

-Gui.py -
+Gui.ipynb -
     Tkinter is used as front-end for this project and it's an built-in library of python.
 We have created python dictionary for 43 classes of traffic signs.
 We have created the upload button for uploading the image and after pressing the button, the upload function is called.
 In turn, a new dialog window appears where we can choose the image for the prediction and open it.
 We have classify button for predicting the class for the uploaded image.